 Londonderry Bottleworks produced up to 20,000 hand-blown bottles each day and S.S.
 Oakwell known as the "bottleboat" would leave Seaham harbour to deliver its cargo to warehouses in Rotherhithe, returning via Antwerp with silver sand.

-The vessel sank in 1917 after hitting a German mine at Robin Hood's Bay, claiming four lives.
+On 28th March 1917, the vessel sank after hitting a German mine at Robin Hood's Bay, claiming four lives.
 S.S.
 Oakwell had been transporting a cargo of empty glass gin bottles embossed with H & A Gilbey to London.

-The factory itself was put out of business by competition from more efficient continental producers.
+The factory itself was put out of business in 1921 by competition from more efficient continental producers.

 Getting to Seaham

 There is a train station in the town and good public transport links, but the easiest way to travel to Seaham - especially during winter months - is by car.